-- (a) invited submissions from interested parties; - (b) met with stakeholders to identify and discuss relevant issues (two rounds of consultation); - (c) published notes on issues arising from each round of consultation; - (d) commissioned independent consultants to prepare Issues Papers and review aspects of SunWater's submissions; - (e) published all issues papers and submissions on its website; and - (f) considered all submissions and reports in preparing this Draft Report for comment.
+- (a) invited submissions from interested parties; - (b) met with stakeholders to identify and discuss relevant issues (two rounds of consultation prior to the Draft Report); - (c) published notes on issues arising from each round of consultation; - (d) commissioned independent consultants to prepare Issues Papers and review aspects of SunWater's submissions; - (e) published all issues papers and submissions on its website; and - (d) considered all submissions and reports in preparing a Draft Report for comment; and - (e) in particular, after releasing the Draft Report: - (i) considered issues arising from a third round of consultation in November and December 2011 and submissions on the Draft Report; - (ii) obtained and reviewed additional information, particularly relating to past and future renewals expenditures, and non-direct and direct costs; and - (iii) subjected SunWater's financial, renewals annuity and electricity models and the Authority's pricing module to independent external review.

-The Authority has also received a number of submissions from stakeholders on matters such as capacity to pay, rate of return on existing assets, contributed assets, dam safety upgrades, nodal pricing, national metering standards and whether or not to recover recreation management costs from SunWater customers.
+In preparing its Draft Report, the Authority has also received a number of submissions from stakeholders on matters such as capacity to pay, rate of return on existing assets, contributed assets, dam safety upgrades, nodal pricing, national metering standards and whether or not to recover recreation management costs from SunWater customers.